QDevil/uboot-xilinx-zynqmp-te820/readme.md

 - Mount Xilinx Vivado tools into the container.
 - Download known-good version of U-Boot source code.
+- Patch specific U-Boot source files to enable U-Boot to run in EL-3 mode.
-- Compile U-Boot with specific configuration.
+- Compile U-Boot to be dynamically configurable.
 - Upload the binary result to an AWS S3 bucket.

 ## Build server